61st Engineer Legion Mixed Battalion

 Canjuers 1971-1974

-In May 1973, Captain Cattaneo took his well-deserved retirement after 27 years spent in the Legion.
+In May 1973, Captain Cattaneo took his well-deserved retirement after 27 years in the Legion.
 He was replaced by Captain Gansmann, who became the new commander of the CTL.

 On October 11, 1974, Major Brunet replaced then-Lieutenant Colonel Bouchier at the head of the battalion.
 During the ceremony, a 19-mile (30 km) road, part of the camp’s future beltway, was officially opened.